2025 NCAA Division II women's basketball tournament

 The 2025 NCAA Division II women's basketball tournament was the single-elimination tournament to determine the national champion of women's NCAA Division II college basketball in the United States to culminate the 2024–25 NCAA Division II women's basketball season.
 The tournament featured 64 teams.

 The national quarterfinals (Elite Eight), semifinals, and finals were played from March 24–28, 2025 at the UPMC Cooper Fieldhouse in Pittsburgh, Pennsylvania.

 Grand Valley State defeated Cal State Dominguez Hills in the championship game, 70–58, the Lakers' second Division II national title.

 Tournament schedule and venues

 Regionals

-First, second, and third-round games (the latter of which serves as a regional championship) will be held at campus sites from March 14–17, 2025.
-The top-seeded team in each regional will serve as host.
+First, second, and third-round games (the latter of which serves as a regional championship) were held at campus sites from March 14–17, 2025.
+The top-seeded team in each regional served as host.

 Elite Eight

-The national quarterfinals, semifinals, and finals will be held at a predetermined site, the UPMC Cooper Fieldhouse in Pittsburgh, Pennsylvania.
+The national quarterfinals, semifinals, and finals were held at a predetermined site, the UPMC Cooper Fieldhouse in Pittsburgh, Pennsylvania.